Admission for the January 2025 academic session is ongoing Apply Now!

 • Discuss operating segments under IFRS 8;

-• Analyze and interpret the financial statement of a simple group involving one subsidiary and an associate; and
+• Analyse and interpret the financial statement of a simple group involving one subsidiary and an associate; and

 • Discuss the impact of technology on the accounting profession.